-The Past had some or all of the following strategic leaders Chief Executive Officer, Chief Financial Officer, Chief Information Officer/Chief Technology Officer, Chief Operations Officer, Chief Marketing Officer, Chief Lending Officer, and Chief Administration Officer.
-Except for the CEO, each of these executives had the responsibility to lead and direct the actions based on each silo.
+The past had some or all of the following strategic leaders Chief Executive Officer, Chief Financial Officer, Chief Information Officer/Chief Technology Officer, Chief Operations Officer, Chief Marketing Officer, Chief Lending Officer, and Chief Administration Officer.
+Except for the CEO, each executive has the responsibility to lead and direct the actions based on a silo.

 But, let’s look at how silos and roles have evolved.

 The Operations Officer’s work has evolved from managing processes and policies to seeking ways to use technology to streamline the member experience in the branches, to eliminate a lot of the robotic work involved in moving member’s money in and out of the credit union and between accounts.

 The Technology Officer’s responsibilities have moved beyond managing the network and telecom infrastructure and installing/integrating new software and network security to anticipating the technology needs of all of the other silos in the credit union.

 The Lending Officer’s work is now about not only driving loan balance acquisition and retention and credit risk but to also select and manage online loan origination systems and to streamline lending processes for a more streamlined members experience.

-The Admin Officer is not just focused on benefits, employee retention and acquisition, training, compliance, and facilities management; they also are selecting and managing online training, performance management, payroll, and attendance systems.
+The Admin Officer is not only focused on benefits, employee retention and acquisition, training, compliance, and facilities management; they also are selecting and managing online training, performance management, payroll, and attendance systems.

 The Marketing Officer not only focuses on the four P’s and the distribution channels but also systems to measure adoption and utilization, email marketing systems, website systems, and diagnostics, and content, outbound, inbound marketing, and member journey systems.

-The Finance Officer is not just focused on interest rate risk, the balance sheet, income statement, budgeting, NIM, Provision Expense, ROA, Capital, and sustainability but also how expense allocation and budgets are being affected by the system demands from all of the other silos.
+The Finance Officer is not only focused on interest rate risk, the balance sheet, income statement, budgeting, NIM, Provision Expense, investments, ROA, Capital, and sustainability.
+Additionally, the CFO is looking at how expenses and budgets are being affected with projects and systems from all of the other silos.